dell-cloud-marketplace/docker-rails-base/README.md

 #docker-rails-base
-A basic Ruby on Rails image for dependant images such as [dell/passengner-base](https://github.com/dell-cloud-marketplace/docker-passenger-base) and [dell/spree](https://github.com/dell-cloud-marketplace/docker-spree).
+This is a basic Ruby on Rails image for dependent images such as [dell/passenger-base](https://github.com/dell-cloud-marketplace/docker-passenger-base) and [dell/spree](https://github.com/dell-cloud-marketplace/docker-spree).

-This is a base Docker image to run [Ruby on Rails](http://rubyonrails.org/) - is an open-source web application framework written in [Ruby]( https://www.ruby-lang.org/en/).
-The base image provides  a starting point in building Rails web applications.

 ## Components
 The software stack comprises the following components: